-Today, there are many online means of promoting and selling artwork,
+Today, there are many online means of promoting your art business and selling artwork,

 and many collectors go online before they head to their nearest gallery.

 A decade ago people questioned whether anyone would buy art that

 they had only seen over the internet—not in person.
 Now there are many

 online means of promoting and selling art, and many collectors go